Lwów pogrom (1918): Aftermath

-Over a thousand people were arrested.
-Hundreds of individuals accused of participation in the pogrom were punished by Polish authorities after they established themselves in the city.
+Hundreds of individuals accused of participation in the pogrom were arrested by Polish authorities.
 Promises of material compensation were also made.

 For several months after the pogrom, Jews in Lviv were subjected to ongoing robberies, searches, and arrests at the hands of Polish forces.
 As a result of Jewish protests in January 1919, several Polish units, including the local military commander's security service, were disbanded.

-As a result of the pogrom, an all Jewish unit of around 1000 men was formed in the army of the West Ukrainian National Republic.
+An all Jewish unit of around 1000 men was formed in the army of the West Ukrainian National Republic.
 The Council of Ministers of the West Ukrainian People's Republic also provided financial assistance to Jewish victims of the pogrom.

+During the spring offensive of the Polish army, in 1919, there were further pogroms with fatalities organized by the Polish population of Galicia with the participation of soldiers, including the Pinsk massacre.
+All those pogroms meant that Galicia (where Lwów was located) and the Polish state as a whole, became an inhospitable, dangerous place for Jews, with no intention of accepting them as fellow citizens.
+For this reason, many Jewish residents of Galicia left for postwar Austria, when the region became part of Poland.

 The events were widely reported by the European and American press. including The New York Times.
 News reports of the massacre were later used as a means of pressuring the Polish delegation during the Paris peace conference into signing the Minority Protection Treaty (the Little Treaty of Versailles).
 In 1921, the events resulted in the Polish government awarding liberal minority rights for the Polish Jewish population in the March Constitution.

 International outrage at a series of similar acts of violence committed by the Polish military (Pinsk massacre) and the civilian population against the Jews (Kielce pogrom) led to the appointment of an investigation commission by the United States President Woodrow Wilson in June 1919.
 On 3 October 1919, the commission, led by Henry Morgenthau, Sr., published its findings.
 According to the Morgenthau Report, excesses in Lwów were "political as well as anti-Semitic in character".
 At the same time, the Morgenthau Report cleared the Polish government of responsibility for the events and attributed the casualties to "the chaotic and unnatural state of affairs".
 Independent investigations by the British and American missions in Poland stated that there were no clear conclusions and that foreign press reports were exaggerated.